jonathanio/update-systemd-resolved/README.md

 # update-systemd-resolved

-This is a script designed to integrate OpenVPN with the `systemd-resolved` service via DBus instead of trying to override `/etc/resolv.conf` or manipulate `systemd-networkd` configuration files.
+This is a helper script designed to integrate OpenVPN with the `systemd-resolved` service via DBus instead of trying to override `/etc/resolv.conf`, or manipulate `systemd-networkd` configuration files.

-Since `systemd-229`, the `systemd-resolved` service has had an API available via DBus which allows direct manipulation of the DNS configuration for a link.
-This script makes use of `busctl` from `systemd` to send messages to `systemd-resolved` to update the DNS for the link created by OpenVPN.
+Since systemd-229, the `systemd-resolved` service has an API available via DBus which allows directly setting the DNS configuration for a link.
+This script makes use of `busctl` from systemd to send DBus messages to `systemd-resolved` to update the DNS for the link created by OpenVPN.

+*NOTE*: This is an alpha script.
+So long as you're using OpenVPN 2.1 or greater, iproute2, and have at least version 229 of systemd, then it should work.
+Nonetheless, if you do come across problems, fork and fix, or raise an issue.

 # How to use?